UNDERSTAND YOUR CONSTITUTIONAL RIGHTS

 Your Rights Matter At The Law Offices of C.W.
 Blaylock

 There is no time to waste if you are suspected of a crime.
 Perhaps you realize an incident may result in criminal charges although “nothing has happened yet.”
 Know your rights before it is too late.
 For your own protection, do not simply “wait to see what happens next.”
 Get a defense lawyer’s answers and help now after a criminal arrest or when you are under suspicion of a crime.
-To schedule a consultation, call 310-773-3311 or send an email inquiry through this website.
+To schedule a free consultation, call 310-773-3311 or send an email inquiry through this website.